Your Health and Gut Microbiome Tests

 Does having knowledge of the composition of the microbiome in your body actually help your overall health?
 How can such lesser-heard tests guide your food and lifestyle habits?
 Read on to know more about microbiome balance and why gut tests are making it to the to-do list of urbanites like never before.

 What is Microbiome?

 Microbiome refers to the genetic snapshot of the microscopic organisms prevailing in your body.
 In most cases, this term is related to the gut microbiome.
-Today, it is common to find health food marketers and those in the medical research industry referencing to ‘microbiota.’
+Today, it is common to find health food marketers and those in the medical research industry referencing ‘microbiota.’
 Microbiota is nothing but the collection of different types of microbes- viruses, yeast, bacteria, and several other microscopic organisms – living in your body.
-Even though the microbiome is to be found in all metabolic systems, their presence in the gastro-intestinal tract is most talked about by gut microbiome testing companies.
+Even though the microbiome is to be found in all metabolic systems, its presence in the gastrointestinal tract is most talked about by gut microbiome testing companies.

 Gut Microbiome Tests – Is the Diagnosis Worth its Cost?

-When your fecal sample is sent to for microbiome test, it goes through a lab procedure referred to as 16s RNA ribosomal sequencing.
+When your fecal sample is sent for a microbiome test, it goes through a lab procedure referred to as 16s RNA ribosomal sequencing.
 In this process, the DNA in the sample is isolated and sequenced to create a snapshot of your microbiota or microbiome.
 The test analysis gives a synopsis of how unique and different your microbiome is from that of others.
 The diversity and balance of microbes help in mapping the species and strains of phages, yeast, parasites, bacteria, fungi, and viruses existing in the gut.
 This diagnostic test often leads to health studies pertaining to different human conditions and diseases like irritable bowel syndrome, diabetes, obesity, and colon cancer.